format

 Json

 JSON is a common format for data interchange.
-Arroyo supports two flavors of JSON:
+Arroyo supports two flavors of JSON:json

 - JSON data in any formatdebezium_json